 Types of Gingivitis

-Dark Red Gums
+- Dark Red Gums

-A Pocket Between Tooth and Gum
+- A Pocket Between Tooth and Gum

 A patch or area may develop between the tooth and gum.
 There may be several pockets in the mouth.
 Food particles may get into these pockets and cause the growth of bacteria.
 These bacteria may irritate the gum tissue and, if not treated, can lead to the development of an infection.

-Pus Between the Tooth and Gum
+- Pus Between the Tooth and Gum

 Gingivitis can occur if a thick, yellow fluid builds up in the space between the tooth and gum.
 An individual who develops this fluid in the pocket between the tooth and gum may experience pain in case there is a buildup of pressure in the fluid.
-Pus forms if an infection occurs in the pockets between the tooth and gums (x).
-At this point, the infection could signify a periodontal abscess or gum abscess (x).
+Pus forms if an infection occurs in the pockets between the tooth and gums. (x) At this point, the infection could signify a periodontal abscess or gum abscess. (x)

-Tooth Pain or Sensitivity
+- Tooth Pain or Sensitivity

-This refers to the way the teeth fit when a person bites down.
+A condition that refers to the way the teeth fit when a person bites down.
 It could indicate the presence of periodontitis.